skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ### Building the program counter
 1. Place breadboard on top of the A register
-2. Place one 74LS161 (4-bit binary counter) and a tri-state buffer (74LS245) to its left (close to the BUS).
+2. Place one 74LS161 (4-bit binary counter) and a tri-state buffer (74LS245) to its left (close to the Bus).
 3. Hook up power and ground pins for both chips.
 4. Set the DIR pin low of the tri-state buffer (we always use the buffer one way only, namely to output stuff)
    * This time we will use B->A direction because of the location of the output pins of the counter chip (above)